Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

     In this tutorial, only shy emotion has been used, but there are several emotions you can check ``roboy.emotions.RoboyEmotion.java`` if you want more!

 	/* */ these comments are not completed you should use your way that is sending a message via social media using the user’s id.

+Now you need to tell the dialog system how to use your new in- and output.
+Refer to :ref:`tut_generic_social_media_io` in order to tell the dialog system where to find them and how to allow users to activate them.
+Now rebuild your code, select your Input/OutputDevice in config.properties and run it to see the work you have achieved.

 Telegram: Handle commands